Model-Free Learning of Safe yet Effective Controllers: Introduction

-In this work, we introduce an RL algorithm for safety, LTL and QoC return objectives with a lexicographic order where the safety objectives have the highest priority, while the LTL objectives have higher priority than the QoC-return objectives.
-We show that our algorithm converges to a policy with near-optimal QoC return while maximizing the probability of satisfying the task's LTL specification out of all maximally safe policies (i.e., policies that maximize the probability that the safety specification holds).
-As we illustrate in our case study, it is critical to consider the satisfaction of safety and LTL specifications as separate objectives with different priorities rather than the satisfaction of a single combined LTL specification -- such approach might result in a policy under which the probability of satisfying the safety specification is significantly reduced.
-Finally, our approach is \textit{\textbf{completely model-free}} and does not rely on any assumptions about the environment and the specifications.
+In this work, we introduce an RL algorithm for safety, LTL and QoC objectives with a lexicographic order where the safety objectives have the highest priority, while the LTL objectives have higher priority than the QoC-return objectives.
+As we demonstrate in a case study, it is crucial to consider the satisfaction of safety and LTL specifications as separate objectives with different priorities rather than the satisfaction of a single combined LTL specification because such approach might result in a policy under which the probability of satisfying the safety specification is significantly reduced.
+We show that our algorithm converges to a policy maximizing the probability that the LTL specification is satisfied under the constraint that the probability of satisfying the safety specification is maximized.
+Furthermore, the derived policy is near-optimal in terms of QoC returns that can be obtained while having these maximum satisfaction probabilities.
+Our method is \textit{\textbf{completely model-free}} and does not rely on any assumptions about the environment and the specifications.

-The rest of the paper is organized as follows.
-In Section~\ref{sec:problem}, we provide necessary background information and introduce our notation.
-Section~\ref{sec:mfRL} presents our approach and main results.
-We evaluate our algorithm on a case study in Section~\ref{sec:case} and finally conclude in Section~\ref{sec:conclusion}.